jasonb194/deleteSanitySchedules/README.md

 ```

 ### Actual Deletion
-To perform the actual deletion of schedules:
+To perform the actual deletion of completed schedules:

 Using pnpm:
 ```bash